RenatoMaynard/Renato/README.md

-### Hi there! 👋
+## Hi there! 👋

-My name is Renato and I'm a passionate M.Sc.
-Student in Operations Research at the prestigious Georgia Institute of Technology.
+My name is Renato and I'm a M.Sc.
+Student in Operations Research at the Georgia Institute of Technology.
 I'm captivated by the power of mathematical modeling and algorithmic optimization to solve complex real-world problems.
 Welcome to my GitHub repository, where curiosity meets academia and innovation!

 ## 📚 Academic Background

 I'm currently expanding my knowledge and expertise at Georgia Tech, pursuing a Master's Degree in Operations Research.
-My coursework and research delve into various areas of the discipline, including but not limited to linear programming, network design, integer programming, stochastic models, and dynamic programming.
-I am particularly interested in the intersection of these topics with machine learning and data science.
+My coursework and research delve into various areas of the discipline, including but not limited to linear programming, network design, integer programming, and dynamic programming.

 ## 💻 In This GitHub Repository